 Hollis has more than 20 years of athletics administration experience, either at the school or conference level.
 His well-rounded background has led to his knowledge of all areas within an athletics department, including marketing, financial administration, television negotiations, fund-raising, game operations, facility management, personnel policy, corporate interaction, sports management and public relations.

-During his tenure, Michigan State student-athletes have excelled not only in competition, but in the classroom as well.
-In the spring of 2012, the athletics department posted the highest grade-point average in program history with a 3.0644.
-It marks the third consecutive semester that student-athletes have posted better than a 3.0 cumulative GPA.
-The department also set another benchmark as 17 teams achieved a 3.0 or higher term GPA during the spring semester.
-Additionally, 241 student-athletes earned Academic All-Big Ten honors throughout the academic year, including 57 Big Ten Distinguished Scholars (min.
+During Hollis' tenure, Michigan State student-athletes have excelled not only in competition, but in the classroom as well.
+For five consecutive semesters, Spartan student-athletes have posted better than a 3.0 cumulative GPA.
+The department had a record-breaking number of student-athletes (57) receive a spring semester GPA of 4.0 in 2013, and 350 student-athletes posted a cumulative GPA above 3.0.
+Additionally, 238 student-athletes earned Academic All-Big Ten honors throughout the 2012-13 academic year, including 64 Big Ten Distinguished Scholars (min.
 3.7 GPA).
+In the spring of 2012, the athletics department compiled the highest grade-point average in program history with a 3.0644.

 Also in 2008, the men's and women's soccer programs opened DeMartin Stadium, a state-of-the-art 2,500-seat facility that enables MSU to host conference and national tournaments.
 The baseball program played its inaugural season in McLane Baseball Stadium in 2009 following a $4 million donation to the 2,500-seat ballpark by former Houston Astros owner Drayton McLane Jr. In 2011, with the help of a $1 million gift by alumnus Ambassador Peter F. Secchia - the largest cash (outright) gift received by an MSU women's intercollegiate sports program - Secchia Stadium, a 1,100-seat facility located at Old College Field, opened for the softball program.

 One of Hollis' major goals upon becoming athletics director was accomplished in 2010 when he unveiled the new brand and identity program for the athletics department.
 All of Michigan State's uniforms now incorporate consistent use of colors, logos, lettering and numerals along with standardization for logos.
-Throughout the project, equal attention was devoted to maintaining an appreciation for the traditions of the past, while positioning the athletics program for the future.
 The brand and identity program for Michigan State Athletics was a result of nearly a two-year collaborative effort between the athletics department and Nike that included input from university and athletic administration, coaches and student-athletes.
 Michigan State was also selected to participate in the 2011 Nike Football Pro Combat system of uniforms, which the Spartans wore during their victory over Michigan on Oct.
 15.